Saint-Étienne tramway: PCC tramcars

 The PCC streetcar fleet was composed of 30 rigid (non-articulated) trams built in Strasbourg and five articulated trams built in Belgium by La Brugeoise et Nivelles.
 The two-axle cars (nos.
 501–530) were introduced in 1958 after the decision to keep the busiest tram line was made.
 The small batch of five articulated cars (nos.
 551–554) was delivered in 1968.
+One of those five, no. 553 (later renumbered 001, then 953), was rebodied in 1982, by Heuliez.
 The last PCC cars were withdrawn on 4 July 1998.

 PCC trams in preservation

 Société de Transports de l'Agglomération Stéphanoise still has 6 PCC streetcars: